artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension/overview.md

 ### at.js Settings

-All of your at.js settings, with the exception of the Timeout. are automatically retrieved from your at.js configuration in the Target user interface.
-The extension only retrieves settings from the Target user interface when it is first added, so all settings should be managed in the Adobe Experience Platform Data Collection UI if additional updates are needed.
+All of your at.js settings, with the exception of the Timeout are automatically retrieved from your at.js configuration in the Target user interface.
+The extension only retrieves settings from the Target user interface when it is first added, so all settings should be managed in the Data Collection UI if additional updates are needed.

 The following configuration options are available: